victorgrigoroiu/lsk/lsk.md

 ## Latex Tips & Tricks

-* change how latex displays the chaptertitle
+* change how latex displays the chaptertitle (to avoid changing the table of contents, table lists, etc. Please place this after those LaTex constructs are created)
 ```
 \usepackage{titlesec} % required package